VoliJS/Type-R/docs/chapters/io.md

 ### attributesIO()

 Endpoint for I/O composition.
-Redirects record's `fetch()` request to its attributes and returns the combined abortable promise.
-Does not enable any other I/O methods and can be used with `record.fetch()` only.
+Redirects model's `fetch()` request to its attributes and returns the combined abortable promise.
+Does not enable any other I/O methods and can be used with `model.fetch()` only.

 It's common pattern to use attributesIO endpoint in conjunction with Store to fetch all the data required by SPA page.